bhrutledge/resume/brian-rutledge-resume.md

 #### IT Operations Manager
 2007–Present

+- Built and managed the [business website][ww] using the SmartEtailing CMS, and developed a custom front-end with CSS and JavaScript
+- Wrote Python scripts to synchronize the store's inventory to the website catalog, resulting in increased customer inquiries and foot traffic
+- Wrote SQL queries and Python scripts to generate custom reports of customers and inventory, streamlining tasks such as mailing list generation and barcode management
+- Developed a physical count procedure and programmed a handheld data collector to improve inventory accuracy
+- Built a [Squarespace website][pm] for the in-house frame builder
 - Configured and managed the MindBody web application to replace a paper binder for appointment booking
-- Configured and managed Google Apps for email, calendars, documents, and intranet
+- Configured and managed Google Apps for email, calendars, and documents
-- Wrote Python scripts to sync store inventory to website catalog
-- Wrote SQL queries and Python scripts to generate custom reports of customers and inventory
-- Developed a physical count procedure and data collection utility to improve inventory accuracy
-- Built and managed the [business website][ww] using the SmartEtailing CMS and developed a custom front-end with CSS and JavaScript
-- Built a [Squarespace website][pm] for the in-house frame builder
+- Maintained a Google Site for the company intranet, documenting numerous procedures and policies, and enabling easy viewing of schedules and calendars
 - Managed a major upgrade of the CounterPoint retail management software
 - Established and managed the relationship with an IT consulting firm to ensure timely and competent network management for all locations
-- Provided IT vendors with on-site troubleshooting and new project scopes
+- Provided IT vendors with on-site troubleshooting, hardware installation, and new project scopes, resulting in expedited solutions to problems and fewer billable support hours
 - Provided staff training and support for all software systems

 #### Bicycle Fitter, Buyer, Salesperson
 2006–Present

-- Improved clients’ riding position through bicycle adjustments and coaching
+- Installed, replaced, and adjusted bicycle components and instructed clients on pedal technique and posture, resulting in a more comfortable, efficient, and safe experience
 - Completed bicycle fitting certification programs from SBCU, SICI, and Retül
 - Managed customer relationships by email, phone, and appointment
+- Ordered and stocked electronics, saddles, nutrition, and media
 - Trained staff and customers on electronics
-- Ordered and stocked electronics, saddles, nutrition, and media
-- Sold bicycles, clothing, accessories, and parts

 ### Darwin's Ltd.